 • 2018: The US Supreme Court deems PASPA (Professional and Amateur Sports Protection Act) unconstitutional, granting states the authority to legalize sports betting if they choose to do so.

-NCAA Sports Betting in Oregon
+NCAA Sports Betting and the end of Scoreboard in Oregon

 portland trail blazers